brulargeburp/Astral-Cuisine/README.md

 Q: Linux port?

 A: Use wine.
-There are a lot of tutorials on how to install it.
+There are tutorials on how to install it.